florence-bockting/python-class-24/final-project.md

 ## How to hand-in the project?

 + The submission deadline of the project is *March 31, 2025*
-+ Share your GitHub repo with me (one repo per group)
++ Share your GitHub repository with me via Moodle:
-  + if you don't want to make your repo public: invite me as collaborator in GitHub
+  + if you *don't* want to make your repo *public*: invite me as collaborator in GitHub AND submit the link to your GitHub repository via the corresponding tool in Moodle
-  + if you make your repo public: send me the link to your GitHub repo via Moodle; I will fork your repo
+  + if you make your repo *public*: submit the link to your GitHub repository via the corresponding tool in Moodle
++ based on your provided link, I will fork your repository after the submission deadline
-+ Grading will be based on the version of your project after the submission deadline
++ grading will be based on the version of your project after the submission deadline
-+ Please let me know if you need a grade before the submission deadline
++ please let me know if you need a grade before the submission deadline